Environment and animals | National Library of Australia (NLA)

 Environment and animals

-• educational, life-cycle nature studies disguised as a story
+• educational life-cycle nature studies presented as stories

-• indirect explorations of reality via talking animals
+• indirect explorations of reality through talking animals

 Poster for movie Storm Boy